Reid Anderson (dancer)

 Reid Bryce Anderson (born 1 April 1949) is a Canadian ballet dancer, ballet director and artistic director.
 He danced with the Stuttgart Ballet before returning as artistic director of the National Ballet of Canada in 1987.
-He returned to the Stuttgart Ballet as artistic director in 1996.
+He returned to the Stuttgart Ballet as artistic director in 1996 and stepped down in 2018.

 Biography

 Early life and training

 Reid Anderson was born at New Westminster, British Columbia on 1 April 1949.
 He received his dance training at Dolores Kirkwood Academy and transferred to the Banff Centre.
 He then went to London in 1967 to study at the Royal Ballet School.

 Dance career

 Anderson began his dance career at the Royal Opera Ballet but was unhappy as a performer.
 In 1969, Anderson joined the Stuttgart Ballet as they were preparing for a two-week performance schedule in New York.
 His first piece with the company was Onegin.
 Shortly afterwards he became a principal dancer and was their ballet master from 1982 to 1986.